Mahabharata: Regional versions

 Many regional versions of the work developed over time, mostly differing only in minor details, or with verses or subsidiary stories being added.
-These include the Tamil street theatre, terukkuttu and kattaikkuttu, the plays of which use themes from the Tamil language versions of Mahabharata, focusing on Draupadi.
+These include the Tamil street theatre, terukkuttu and kattaikkuttu, the plays of which use themes from the Tamil language versions of Mahābhārata, focusing on Draupadi.

 Outside the Indian subcontinent, in Indonesia, a version was developed in ancient Java as Kakawin Bhāratayuddha in the 11th century under the patronage of King Dharmawangsa (990–1016) and later it spread to the neighboring island of Bali, which remains a Hindu majority island today.
 It has become the fertile source for Javanese literature, dance drama (wayang wong), and wayang shadow puppet performances.
 This Javanese version of the Mahābhārata differs slightly from the original Indian version.
-Another notable difference is the inclusion of the Punakawans, the clown servants of the main characters in the storyline.
-These characters include Semar, Petruk, Gareng, and Bagong, who are much-loved by Indonesian audiences.
+Another notable difference is the inclusion of the Punakawans, the clown servants of the main figures in the storyline.
+These Semar, Petruk, Gareng, and Bagong, who are much-loved by Indonesian audiences.
 There are also some spin-off episodes developed in ancient Java, such as Arjunawiwaha composed in the 11th century.

 A Kawi version of the Mahabharata, of which eight of the eighteen parvas survive, is found on the Indonesian island of Bali.
 It has been translated into English by Dr. I. Gusti Putu Phalgunadi.